-- Integrate coastal and ocean risk and resilience as a core element of climate adaptation finance. - Yield outcomes that are nature-positive and accelerate the achievement of the 1.5°C target. - Develop ecological resilience, adaptive capacity, and abundance. - Build the social, economic and community (including cultural) resilience of the billions of people that depend on coastal and ocean ecosystems for their livelihoods and their way of life. - Ensure that financing is mission-led through governance that aligns with public and private sector requirements, while avoiding processes that place an undue burden on actors with already limited resources. - Incorporate strong SIDS and coastal LDC representation.
+- Integrate coastal and ocean risk and resilience as a core element of climate adaptation finance. - Second Second - Develop ecological resilience, adaptive capacity, and abundance. - Build the social, economic and community (including cultural) resilience of the billions of people that depend on coastal and ocean ecosystems for their livelihoods and their way of life. - Ensure that financing is mission-led through governance that aligns with public and private sector requirements, while avoiding processes that place an undue burden on actors with already limited resources. - Incorporate strong SIDS and coastal LDC representation.